eddow/v-semantic/docs/components/table.md

 - `selection` is the model (emitting the event `selection-change`) and can be watched deeply : if the parent doesn't change it, it will remain the same `Array` that will be modified.

 The parent can also set the `selection` to a non-array value.
-In this case, the model will be immediately updated to the effective array of selection
+In this case, the model will be immediately updated to the effective array of selection.
+Also, in one of the following case, the column default value that will be used when the boolean is not specified in a row will be updated, so that each now row added has its selection value is set accordingly.
   - If set to a falsy value, the selection will become "none" `[]`
 	- If set to `true`, the selection will become "all"
 	- If set to the array `table.rows`, all will be selected and the selection object will be cloned (so that "select all" can be 	written `selection = rows;`)